fmorenopino/HeterogeneousHMM/README.md

 Pending:

--Implementation on missing data.
+- Implementation on missing data.

-Based on the next code and papers:
+-> Based on the next code and papers:

 HMM implementation based on guyz´s one: https://github.com/guyz/HMM